-9. Environment
+5.2.9.
+Environment

 The environment is of an increasing concern globally, and Carl J. Nielsen A/S expects our suppliers to act responsibly in this respect.
-Our suppliers must comply with all applicable environmental laws and regulations in the country of operation.
+Our suppliers must comply with all applicable environmental laws and regulations in the country of operation and do all that they can to reduce the use of plastic in their production.